xxl4/me/source/resume/index.md

 - **Dates**: 2023 - Present

-- **Description**: Developed and maintained web applications for a leading e-commerce platform.
-Worked on both front-end and back-end technologies, including Python, JavaScript, HTML, CSS, and SQL.
-Collaborated with cross-functional teams to deliver high-quality software products.
+- **Description**: HaoMai is grow up very quickly company that is a leading e-commerce platform.
+I am responsible for developing and maintaining web applications using Php, Laravel, Redis, MySQL, Es, JavaScript, HTML and CSS.
+I work closely with cross-functional teams to deliver high-quality software products.
+We are using Vue for front-end development and PHP for back-end development.

 ### DevSecOps Engineer at Seceum